Collinthegeek/web-mc-randomizer/README.md

 https://www.youtube.com/watch?v=3JEXAZOrykQ

 Collin Norwood 2019

-tweaking, republishing, rewriting, etc of my work in this repository is permitted provided this notice is perserved
+hosting/republishing altered or unchanged versions of my files in this repository is permitted provided this notice is perserved